Tax Year 2023 North Dakota Income Tax Brackets

-Both North Dakota's tax brackets and the associated tax rates were last changed one year prior to 2015 in 2014.
+North Dakota's income tax brackets were last changed one year ago for tax year 2022, and the tax rates were previously changed in 2020.
 North Dakota's tax brackets are indexed for inflation, and are updated yearly to reflect changes in cost of living.

-North Dakota has five marginal tax brackets, ranging from 1.1% (the lowest North Dakota tax bracket) to 2.9% (the highest North Dakota tax bracket).
-Each marginal rate only applies to earnings within the applicable marginal tax bracket , which are the same in North Dakota for single filers and couples filing jointly.
+North Dakota has four marginal tax brackets, ranging from 1.1% (the lowest North Dakota tax bracket) to 2.64% (the highest North Dakota tax bracket).
+Each marginal rate only applies to earnings within the applicable marginal tax bracket .

 How do North Dakota tax brackets work?